ysBach/ads2bibtex/README.md

 # ads2bibtex
 Make ADS style inputs into bibtex file, by querying to NASA ADS.

+I created this script to reduce the time I waste on creating BibTeX files for multiple journals and my thesis.

 ## Purpose
 I created this script to **run in the background** on my terminal while I crawl references on ADS.
 When I [add a paper to my library on ADS](http://adsabs.github.io/help/libraries/creating-libraries), this script automatically detects the change by checking the *last-modified timestamp* and updates the local BibTeX file accordingly.